Antenna

 \[P_{avg} = \frac {1} {4 \pi} \int_0^{2 \pi} \int_0^{\pi} |F(\theta, \phi)|^2 \sin \theta d\theta d\phi\]Directivity (without any specific direction) is defined as:

-\[D_{max} = \frac {P_{max}} {P_{avg}}\]where \(P_{max}\) is maximum power radiated at a direction.
-Directivity is usually measured in dbi which is the relative directivity in db with respect to an “isotropic” radiator.
+\[D_{max} = \frac {P_{max}} {P_{avg}}\]where \(P_{max}\) is the maximum power radiated at a given direction.
+Directivity is usually measured in dBi which is the relative directivity in dB with respect to an “isotropic” radiator.

-.- Parameters:
+thetaandphi.- Parameters:

-If this is a list or numpy array, it specifies the zenith angles (in degrees) used to calculate the directivity.
+If this is a list or NumPy array, it specifies the zenith angles (in degrees) used to calculate the directivity.

 If this is a tuple, the values are assumed to specify the range of values used for zenith angles (in degrees)